ivansible/base/roles/lin-base/README.md

     lin_ssh_keys_files: <playbook_dir>/files/keys/ssh-*.key'
 TBD

+    lin_use_python2: true on xenial/bionic, false on focal TBD

     lin_compress_logs: ~
 If set, this enables (true) or disables (false) compression of rotated logs.
 If unset, the standard logs are left intact and generated logrotate configs